CodeShadowing95/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 6- print a dictionary by ordered keys</br>
 7- replace or add key/value in a dictionary</br>
 8- delete a key in a dictionary</br>
+9- get a new dictionary with all values multiplied by 2</br>